uswds/uswds/CONTRIBUTING.md

 The task above is similar to the previous `./go` serve command from earlier versions of the Standards.
 After running this command, you’ll be able to view the Draft U.S.  Web Design Standards website locally (http://127.0.0.1:4000).
-This will also setup gulp and Jekyll to watch for file changes to the `/docs` and `/src` directories and update the website accordingly.
+This also sets up gulp and Jekyll to watch for file changes to the `/docs` and `/src` directories and rebuilds the website accordingly.

 ## Licenses and attribution